bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Now I'm planing on abusing the ability of SVG to rotate things.
-So, I am going to just worry about drawing an item in one position and then let SVG rotate it to the appropriate side of the Yome.
+So, I am going to just worry about drawing an item in one position and then letting SVG rotate it to the appropriate side of the Yome.

-For all of the different things that are being drawn I just need to find the set of radial points for the resulting item.
+For all of the different things that are being drawn I just need to find the set of radial points that will outline the needed item.

 Let's start with windows.